lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 ## 7.4.2 - getgeom()
 Most of the proxies have a function called `get_geom` or `get_geometry` or `request_geometry`, or words to that effect.
-What these functions do is tell the proxy retrieve information about the device, usually its size and pose (relative to the robot).
+What these functions do is tell the proxy to retrieve information about the device, usually its size and pose (relative to the robot).
 The proxies don't know this by default since this information is specific to the robot or the Player/Stage robot model.
 If your code needs to know this kind of information about a device then the proxy must